mgroth0/dnn/README.md

 Basic Usage
 -

+Generate some images, train/test a model, run analyses, and generate plots.
+Tested on Mac, but not yet on linux/Windows.

 - `./dnn -cfg=gen_images`
 - `./dnn -cfg=test_one`

 Configuration
 -

-Mode: (default = FULL) is a string that can contain any combination of the following (example: "CLEAN JUSTRUN")
+-MODE: (default = FULL) is a string that can contain any combination of the following (example: "CLEAN JUSTRUN")
 - CLEAN
 - JUSTRUN
 - GETANDMAKE